LotusLotus

 Kāśyapa asked the Buddha, "Does it mean that dharmas are attuned to liberation and that non-dharmas are as well?
 Are formless gods already liberated?"

-The Buddha told Kāśyapa, "Not true.
+The Buddha told Kāśyapa, “Not true.
 There are only saṁskṛta and asaṁskṛta dharmas, and liberation is an asaṁskṛta dharma.
-Formless gods are in the domain of saṁskṛta dharmas because they still have the disposition of form."
+Formless gods are in the domain of saṁskṛta dharmas because they still have the disposition to assume form.”

 Kāśyapa asked the Buddha, "World-Honored One, all saṁskṛta dharmas are form, and asaṁskṛta dharmas are non-form.
 Seeing the form of formless gods is the state of the Buddha, not our state."